 I think there are endless variations of dried fruit and nuts that would be good in this salad; have fun experimenting!

 Even though this salad has a lot of healthy cabbage, apples, and kale, there is sugar in the apples, agave nectar, and dried cranberries, so if you're following the South Beach Diet this salad would probably be limited to phase 3 or as an occasional treat for phase 2.
-If you wanted a salad with less carbs, you could replace the agave with an approved sweetener and omit the dried cranberries.
+It's also not suitable for most low-carb diets (except maybe as a treat at Christmas) but if you wanted a salad with less carbs, you could replace the agave with an approved sweetener and omit the dried cranberries.

 More Meatless Cabbage Salads You Might Like: